Brandyn Zellmer works with Lady Antebellum and then some

 - Recording Connection mentor Steve Catizone on Vibe, Hiring Students & Training Tomorrow’s Audio Pros During COVID-19 - November 23, 2020

 - Time Management and the Music Business - October 20, 2020

-Brandyn Zellmer is a Recording Connection apprentice currently learning the ins-and-outs of working in audio with Jon Locker of Sonic Factory Studios in Des Moines, IA.
+Brandyn Zellmer is a Recording Connection student extern currently learning the ins-and-outs of working in audio with Jon Locker of Sonic Factory Studios.

 Well you never know when the next opportunity is going to present itself.
 Brandyn got a call while a celebration was taking place: “I was at my cousin’s wedding,” he says.
 “Jon texted me and asked me if I would like to set up for a famous band.
 I was like, ‘Yeah, sure, why not?’”

 Brandyn left the wedding early and came in to see the band was none other than Lady Antebellum who were currently on tour but had to make a stop to record a few tracks for the upcoming Dirty Dancing remake.

 Brandyn says, “I set up the mics and ran the patch bay and stuff and got to meet everybody, meet their producer…They did a three-part harmony for it, and so that was really neat to watch them in action and seeing one by one and how everything kind of fell together.”